About OpenFisca

 You can learn more by following the official OpenFisca tutorial.

-Version Control
+Version Control and Security

-OpenFisca features built-in versioning, allowing you to create rules that take effect on specific dates.
+OpenFisca features built-in legislative versioning, allowing you to create rules that take effect on specific dates.
 It maintains a full history of past rules and values while allowing you to define future legislation today.